bjornekelund/rbnskew/README.md

 The script `webserver/updateactdata.bash` calculates the activity statistics from yesterday's RBN data set and creates two text tables.

-The format of the `reference` file is simple.
+The format of the `REFERENCE` and `ANCHORS`files is simple.
 One callsign per line.
 Comment lines are allowed and start with "#".

 For a more rapid analysis, the analysis can be done for only a selected call,